T-J-Teru/cgen-2-git/README.md

 The output of the conversion is in the `cgen-git` directory, this is the newly created git repository.

+### Username To Email Mapping

+The CVS repository tags commits with usernames, while git can hold an author name and email address.

+During the conversion we extract all of the usernames from CVS, the `fix-map-script` file contains a set of patterns that are used to convert the usernames to name and email pairs.
+These names and emails are used when creating the git repository.

+The names and emails were harvested from the cgen, binutils, and/or gdb mailing lists.
+One potential issue is that the email I found for a person, might not be an email they want associated with CGEN work.

 # Branch And Tag List

 ## Branches